-Bill 148 – Changes to Ontario’s Employment and Labour Laws
+Bills 148 and 47 – Whiplash for Ontario’s Employment and Labour Laws

 What does this mean for your organization?

-If you have any questions or would like further details – or if there is anything else we can do to assist in relation to the Company’s Bill 148 compliance, please don’t hesitate to contact us.
+If you have any questions or would like further details – or if there is anything else we can do to assist in relation to the Company’s Bill 148 and Bill 47 compliance, please do not hesitate to contact us.

 • Minimum Wage – effective January 1, 2018

-There is no elimination of any of the special industry-specific minimum wage rates; and they are subject to the same percentage increase that has applied (and will apply ) to the general minimum wage as per Bill 148.
+There is no elimination of any of the special industry-specific minimum wage rates; and they were subject to the same percentage increase that has applied to the general minimum wage as per Bill 148.

 An employee’s minimum entitlement to two (2) weeks’ vacation per year will now increase to three (3) weeks per year (together with 6% vacation pay) once the employee has completed five (5) years of service with his/her employer.
 Bill 148 has made a range of complementary changes to the ESA in order to give effect to this new entitlement.

-• A new formula for the calculation of “public holiday pay”, which is designed to better ensure that the calculation reflects an employee’s regular wages that would have been earned but-for the holiday.
+Bill 148 had introduced a new, markedly different formula for the calculation of “public holiday pay”, which was designed to better ensure that the calculation reflected an employee’s regular wages that would have been earned but-for the holiday.
+Bill 47 reverted the Public Holiday Pay calculation back to the original formula – a much more straightforward and favourable calculation for employers.

 NOTE: Understandably, new labour and employment legislation causes a lot of confusion.
 Lately, we have been approached by many clients with the following issue: